About the NSPEC Complex

 There is no facility quite like the NSPEC Complex in all of Atlantic Canada.
 Given its unique floor plan and onsite camping, the Complex is regularly sought out by promoters and rights holders representing some of the biggest acts and events from across the globe.

-With a new Board and management team, the Nova Scotia Provincial Exhibition Commission is committed to sound financial management that will enable it to be both self-sustainable and also be a foundational contributor to the economy, lifestyle, and culture of Colchester County and beyond.
+The Nova Scotia Provincial Exhibition Commission Complex and its staff are committed to sound financial management that will enable it to be both self-sustainable and also be a foundational contributor to the economy, lifestyle, and culture of Colchester County and beyond.

 The first agricultural exhibition held in Truro was in 1876 on William Blair’s family farm.
 The province's exhibition moved around between then and the Second World War.
 In the fall of 1939, at a directors’ meeting of the Colchester County Farmers’ Association, The Minister of Agriculture, the Hon.
 John A. MacDonald, and the Agriculture Representative, George Cook, teamed up with a dedicated group of local calf clubs and volunteers to stage a one-day field day in the middle of the track in Bible Hill in 1940.
 The field day grew beyond anyone’s expectations with more than 400 cattle showing at the event.
-In 1946 the Nova Scotia Provincial Exhibition Commission was formed to oversee both the Exhibition and the Racetrack.
+In 1946 the Nova Scotia Provincial Exhibition Commission was formed to oversee both the Exhibition and the various other events that the NSPEC Complex hosts year round.
 The Provincial Exhibition has evolved over the years and in 2016 played host to a wide variety of attractions, motor sports, agricultural events, musical acts, and the ever-popular carnival rides.
 Approximately 25,000 passed through the gates in 2016.

 Mission and Vision